+The main regulation for patents and trademarks in Colombia is Andean Decision 486.
 The patent regime in Colombia currently provides a 20-year protection period for patents.
 Provisions covering protection of trade secrets and new plant varieties have improved Colombia's compliance with its World Trade Organization - Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS) obligations.
-However, U.S. companies are concerned that the Colombian government does not provide patent protection for new use of previously known or patented products.
+However, the Colombian government does not provide patent protection for new use of previously known or patented products.